MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 7 - Nearest Multiple
+Given two integers, round the first to the nearest multiple of the second.

+function roundToNearestMultiple(num, multiple) {
+  return Math.round(num / multiple) * multiple;
+}

 ### 6 - lowercase words
 Given a string, return only the words that are entirely lowercase, in their original order and with a space between each word.